Sitir/webProjects/README.md

 -- Make sure to have installed Node.js and npm package management tool.<br/>

-**Informations about  functionality of Firebase functions** -- can be used to modified sendend image to storage to resize/cut/edit/change color via other plugins from npm package -- can operate on realtime database from Firebase
+**Informations about  functionality of Firebase functions** <br/>
+-- can be used to modified sendend image to storage to resize/cut/edit/change color of images via other plugins from npm packages<br/>
+-- can operate on realtime database from Firebase <br/>
--- can be use as authentication server
+-- can be use as authentication server <br/>
--- can be used as micro-service
+-- can be used as micro-service<br/>

 ### Install FirebaseCLI